Victor-Oluwa/lifestyle/README.md

 Welcome to my Flutter-based Augmented Reality (AR) Furniture E-Commerce App for furniture shopping.
 This mobile application seamlessly combines the worlds of furniture shopping and augmented reality to provide users with an immersive and interactive shopping experience.

+**NOTE:** I developed this project for Gemona West Lifestyle, the interior design firm where I currently work.
+It will be available on the Play Store by January.
+Once it is finally on the Play Store, I'll add the link here for you all to download and shop in 3D.

 ## Key Features:

 - **Node.js Backend with MongoDB:**